-If are planning to start your startup business then definitely you will need to describe what your company does when you want to raise capital from investor.
-You need to speak their language to, it is also called startup lingo.
+If are planning to start your startup business then definitely you will need to describe what your company does when you want to raise capital from investors.
+You need to speak their language too, it is also called startup lingo.
 It is wise to know the vocabulary which is common in the circuit to showcase your business plan effectively.
 These words are also called jargon words.

 Following is the list of startup jargon that every aspiring entrepreneur should know about.
-According to dictionary, jargon words mean special words or expressions used by a profession or group that are difficult for others to understand.
+According to the dictionary, jargon words mean special words or expressions used by a professional or group that are difficult for others to understand.

 In this article, we've shared some commonly used startup terms from Bootstrapping to Market penetration which you may not have heard yet if you already know these new business terms then also you can learn more about them to enhance your knowledge about startup and entrepreneurship.

 What is a Startup?

-Startup is any company which is at its infant stage and founded by one or more entrepreneurs for the purpose of launching a unique product or service.
+A startup is any company that is at its infant stage and founded by one or more entrepreneurs for the purpose of launching a unique product or service.
 Well everyone having a different perspective suggests a variety of definitions, but the popular one given by Wikipedia is as - "A startup or start-up is a company started by an entrepreneur to seek, develop, and validate a scalable economic model."

 So, now let's move to the Startup lingo every entrepreneur should know if you are planning to get funding.

 30 Startup Terms Every Entrepreneur Should Know